Menu Close

 Video preview

-Video recording
+Video and audio recording

 – timer-based recording (delayed start, timered stop, or create new file periodically)